Brand development that increases sales velocity, guaranteed.

 The Honest Company

-The Honest Company is a lifestyle brand that sells non-toxic and environmentally friendly household and personal care goods.
+The Honest Company is a lifestyle brand that sells non-toxic, environmentally friendly household and personal care products.
 Its commitment to transparency and honesty defines its brand voice, and its marketing frequently focuses on informing consumers about the dangerous ingredients in many traditional products.
 The Honest Company’s brand language is direct, educated, and empowering, reflecting the company’s position as a market leader in safer, healthier household and personal care products.

 The Gourmet Chef

 The Gourmet Chef is a small kitchenware brand that offers a variety of high-quality, chef-inspired goods for home cooks.
 Taking home cooking to a higher degree of elegance and inventiveness gives their brand voice an elevated appeal.
-Their marketing involves professional chefs showing how to use their items in the kitchen.
-The Gourmet Chef’s brand language is aspirational, motivating, and knowledgeable, reflecting the company’s position as a premium kitchen product distributor for discerning home cooks.
+Their marketing features professional chefs demonstrating how to use their products in the kitchen.
+The Gourmet Chef’s brand language is aspirational, motivating, and knowledgeable, reflecting the company’s position as a premium distributor of kitchen products for discerning home cooks.

 Show Off Your Brand Voice